Anastasia Soare: Career

 Soare spoke very little English in 1989 when she moved to Los Angeles, where she worked as an aesthetician at a beauty salon and soon realized that eyebrows were an under-explored area.
 "I developed a technique for how to shape eyebrows according to people's bone structure and natural eyebrow shape".
 As her manager did not think there was enough of a market, she rented a room in a Beverly Hills salon, providing facials, body waxing, and eyebrow sculpting.
 By 1997, she was running her own salon on Beverly Hills' Bedford Drive.
 As a beautician, she has stated that her first two clients for an eyebrow treatment were Cindy Crawford and Naomi Campbell.
 Other clients have included Faye Dunaway and Jennifer Lopez.

-She is the CEO and founder of Anastasia Beverly Hills beauty brand, available in almost 2,000 stores internationally.
+She is the CEO and founder of Anastasia Beverly Hills beauty brand, available in almost 2,000 stores worldwide.
 In 2018, the company received an investment from private equity firm TPG.
 In 2023, Forbes estimated the value of all of Anastasia Beverly Hills at approximately $500 million.